 Trademark Licensing Activity

-Understand that using a composite royalty rate as a market-based indication of a trademark royalty rate requires judgement.
-The first step is to carefully examine the license terms in order to clearly understand what rights are being granted to the licensee.
-It is also important to understand the nature of the licensee’s business as an aid to judging what are the most important needs of the licensee that are being satisfied by the license.
-We must remember that it is the responsibility of the trademark owner to ensure that the products or services rendered by a licensee maintain the quality standards that customers have come to expect.
-Hence, there are almost always additional elements such as trade secrets, know-how, procedures or a patent in the license bundle.
+Using a franchise royalty rate as a market-based indication of a trademark royalty rate requires judgment.
+The first step is to carefully examine the franchise terms in order to clearly understand what rights are being granted to the franchisee.
+It is also important to understand the nature of the franchisee’s business as an aid to judging what are the most important needs of the franchisee that are being satisfied by the deal.
+We must remember that it is the responsibility of the trademark owner to ensure that the products or services rendered by a franchisee (licensee) maintain the quality standards that customers have come to expect.
+Hence there are almost always additional elements such as recipes, know-how or procedures in the franchise “package.”

-Lacking data that can help identify the trademark portion of the rate, you can simply view the rate as a ceiling or the maximum a licensor could charge for the use of a trademark.
-It is also helpful to simply split the rate 50%-50%.
+Lacking specific data that can help identify the trademark portion of the franchise royalty rate, we can simply view that rate as a ceiling or a maximum a licensor could charge for the use of a trademark.
+It is also helpful to simply split the rate 50–50.
 These two suggestions, while not perfect, do supply boundaries to consider and offer a check on the reasonableness of selection of a rate by using another method.

-We have reviewed licenses that bundle the rights to technology and trademark included in the IPSCIO/RoyaltySource database for market-based indications of a split between trademark and technology.
-We found one example.
+We have reviewed the franchise agreements and trademark licenses included in the IPSCIO/RoyaltySource database for indications of a split between trademark and other intangible property.
+We found one market-based example.

 Detailed in the February 22, 2000 Krispy Kreme Doughnuts, Inc. Form S-1 Registration Statement, we discovered that Krispy Kreme in-licensed the U.S. and Foreign registered and unregistered Krispy Kreme trademark family and built a franchise business.